frontenddogma/web-development-glossary/manuscript/c.md

 Class variable
 : Any variable declared with the `static` modifier of which a single copy exists, regardless of how many instances of the class there are.&nbsp;[†](#w-class-variable)

+Clearfix
+: A name for a variety of float-clearing techniques that may (when CSS only) or may not (as with relying on presentational helper classes) meet development best practices. ℹ︎&nbsp;[is.gd/ywDpA3](https://www.sitepoint.com/clearing-floats-overview-different-clearfix-methods/)

 CLI
 : → Command-Line Interface